X16Community/x16-docs/X16 Reference - 14 - Hardware.md

 ### J9 I2C/SMC Header

+There are two different layouts for the SMC header.
+The first layout appears to be the curretnt (PRxxxxx) boards:

 | Desc             | Pin |   | Pin | Desc        |
 |-----------------:|----:|---|-----|-------------|
 | SMC MOSI/I2C SDA  |  1  |. .|  2  | +5V        |